Inner page banner image that shows 4 light blue waves on top of one another

 1. Update or Get New Equipment

 Higher-quality machines use less electricity and water, which saves money and speeds up the laundry process.
-Some advanced models even allow you to have control over the amount of water they use, and they can detect and notify you if there are leaks before you notice.
+Some advanced models even allow you to control the amount of water they use, and they can detect and notify you if there are leaks before you notice.
 These features can save you water, money and time.

 2. Increase Staff and Staff Training